 If you are a smartphone vendor and you are selling an iPhone at $29, it’s a great deal for you.
 That would probably make you even more profitable than you are right now.
 So, with $29 you are making $14 for a smartphone.
 So you still have a gross margin of about 90%.
 As long as you’re still making a lot of money at 90%, then that would be a great deal.

 But even at 90% gross margins, if you are selling an iPhone for $29, you would probably be making much less money than you are right now.
 If you sell an iPhone for $29, you are going to have an iPhone 14 selling for $99.
-So that would make you even less profitable.
+Would make you even less profitable.

-So Apple is going to make much more money if they sell the iPhone 14 at $29, even though it costs $29 to produce.
-So that’s the key.
+Apple is going to make much more money if they sell the iPhone 14 at $29, even though it costs $29 to produce.
 Even if you sell the iPhone 14 for $29, you are going to make a lot less money than you are making right now.
 That’s the key.

 So what is the iPhone 14 going to cost?